The Trench (novel): Plot summary

 Aboard the Goliath, Benedict Singer, knowing Terry discovered his lab, manipulates her into joining him aboard the Benthos so she can analyze the records of the Proteus accident.
 While in the underwater lab, Singer allows his megalomania to take hold and he begins tormenting Terry, allowing his henchman, Sergei, to attempt to rape her, though Terry is able to fight him off.
 She finds an ally in paleobiologist Heath Williams, who promises to do his best to protect her from Sergei.
 While analyzing the sonar records, Terry realizes that the tapes have been edited, but submits a report saying the sub went down due to pilot error, knowing it's her only hope of Singer letting her off the Benthos.
 Terry accepts Singer's invitation to join the research sub Prometheus, but the sub is attacked by the same creatures that destroyed the Proteus, narrowly escaping when the Benthos arrives, the creatures being fearful of the size of the research lab.

 Masao, having found out that Terry has entered the Trench against his and Jonas' wishes, suffers a heart attack.

-While tracking Angel, Jonas and his team see an opportunity to trap the meg in Grays Harbor knowing she would after a gray whale calf named Tootie, a whale that Sea World saved and released before Angel escaped.
+While tracking Angel, Jonas and his team see an opportunity to trap the meg in Grays Harbor knowing she would go after a gray whale calf named Tootie, a whale that Sea World saved and released before Angel escaped.
 Sea World helps trying to coordinate Tootie's rescue with Angel's recapture.
 However, after netting Tootie, Angel closes in and eats her, disabling the trawler's winch, which also causes the helicopter Mac and Jonas are in to crash.
 Angel attempts to escape the bay, but the gill nets put in place across the inlet have her trapped.
 Enraged by this, Angel attacks the Lady Washington, a replica 18th century tall ship and terrorizing the wedding party using the ship.
 Jonas, realizing that Angel is angry she's confined again, urges Celeste to retract the nets.
 Diefendorf enters the Abyss Glider to try and lure Angel away from the tall ship and back to the William Beebe to be harpooned, but Angel kills him and escapes back into the ocean.
 Following this, Celeste begins to attempt to seduce Jonas and tries to get him to disclose the top secret location, Devil's Purgatory, where he first encountered the Megalodon 11 years previously, but Jonas refuses to give the location.